mcleanlab/HVGI_Study/README.md

 # Human Variation in Gingival Inflammation (HVGI) Study

-This repository will serve to provide public access to data associated with upcoming manuscript "Human Variation in Gingival Inflamation" by Bamashmous et al.
+This repository serves to provide public access to data associated with upcoming manuscript "Human Variation in Gingival Inflamation" by Bamashmous et al.

-Files include data and code used to generate the figures and statistical analysis for both cytokine and microbiome data presented in the manuscript.
+Files include data and code used to generate the figures and statistical analysis for both cytokine and microbiome data presented in the upcoming manuscript.

 Data:
 - Count_Data: json formated (.biom) otu count table with taxonomic information